Panzerschrek/U-00DC-Sprache-site/_posts/2024-10-28-second-order-inner-references.md

 The same is for `optional` container - it's possible to create `optional_ref` for it, even if its element type contains references inside.

 Lambdas are now sometimes easy to use.
-In a couple of places in Compiler1 I needed to specify captured in lambdas variables one-by-one - in order to specify capturing by reference for some variables, and capturing by value of variables with reference inside.
+For example, in a couple of places in Compiler1 I needed to specify captured in lambdas variables one-by-one - in order to specify capturing by reference for some variables, and capturing by value of variables with reference inside.
 Now this isn't necessary - I can just specify capturing all by reference (`[&]`).

 Before: